Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Visual Table

+With instance-level descriptions of attributes and knowledge, visual tables essentially create comprehensive databases for individual visual scenes.
+In this work, we focus on its application in image reasoning tasks and assess its impact on performance within the context of MLLMs.

-We again choose the LLaVA-1.5 model as our main testbed.
-The model training follows its original pipeline (Sec.~\ref{Visual Table Generation}), except that at the second training stage, the LLM module takes the generated visual tables $\mathbf{V}_{\rm T} = g(\mathbf{I})$ as the additional input, and learns to predict next token:
+Specifically, visual tables are first generated for the images.
+We then re-train the MLLMs according to their original training methodologies, using the generated visual tables as visual representations.
+We choose the LLaVA-1.5 as our main testbed.
+The model training follows its original pipeline, except that at its second training stage (instruction-tuning stage), the LLM module takes the generated visual tables $\mathbf{V}_{\rm T} = g(\mathbf{I})$ as the input, and learns to predict next token:

-We highlight that our visual tables $g(\mathbf{I})$ can serve as independent visual representations, with visual embeddings $h(\mathbf{I})$ as optional representations.
-Based on experiments, we observe that solely using visual tables can already achieve strong performance on diverse benchmarks, comparable to visual embeddings.
-Combining both visual representations can further improve the performance.
+We highlight that our visual tables $g(\mathbf{I})$ are text formats and thus can function as standalone visual representations, without using visual embeddings $h(\mathbf{I})$.
+In this scenario, the generated visual tables can be \textbf{directly} processed by pre-trained LLMs \textbf{without} requiring the first training stage for visual-language embedding alignment.
+Our experiments demonstrate that using only visual tables already achieves strong performance across diverse benchmarks, while combining both visual representations leads to further performance improvements.